 They were matched with a second surrogate, who lived just 45 minutes away.
 “She seemed very laid-back, and I needed that,” Madison says of their first meeting with the GC and her husband.
 “They seemed like they really wanted to help a family, and we definitely needed some help.
-We also liked that they were so close because we felt it would be easier to continue the relationship afterwards.”
+We also liked that they were so close because we felt it would be easier to continue the relationship afterward.”

 It took three transfers, but they were able to achieve a positive pregnancy with their surrogate.
-Madison recalls the experience of going to the doctor appointments with her GC the second time around.
+Madison recalls the experience of going to the doctor’s appointments with her GC the second time around.
 “Every week was a huge milestone,” she says.
 “We never felt completely comfortable because of everything we had been through previously.”

 The birth of their daughter

-Madison and Matt’s second journey was not without complication.
+Madison and Matt’s second journey was not without complications.
 Shortly after their baby shower in August, their GC contracted COVID-19 and wasn’t feeling the baby move.
 Their daughter, Harlow, was delivered six weeks early via an emergency C-section.

 “It felt like another nightmare,” Madison says.
 “Harlow had to be quarantined for 48 hours to make sure she didn’t have the virus, so we weren’t able to see her right away.
 We also couldn’t see our surrogate because she had COVID.
 You could say our birth plan did not go as planned.
 Again, we felt like we were living away from the process.
 We were thankful for FaceTime.”

 After 10 days in the NICU, they were finally able to take their daughter home.
-Now three-months-old, Harlow is a happy, healthy baby.
+Now three months old, Harlow is a happy, healthy baby.
 The bond between Madison and her daughter is evident during the interview as Harlow keeps a watchful eye on her mom and refuses to be put down.

-“We’re overwhelmed with love and joy, but at the same time, it still seems unreal that we have child,” Madison says.
+“We’re overwhelmed with love and joy, but at the same time, it still seems unreal that we have a child,” Madison says.
 “I think as we take her out more and do more things, it will feel more real, but right now, it still feels like a dream.”